William Costin: Adopted daughters?

+Other Relatives

+In 1807, Costin purchased the freedom of six of his sisters and half-sisters from Thomas Law, the husband of Martha Washington's granddaughter Elizabeth Parke Custis.
+Costin paid "ten cents" to manumit all of them.
+Author Henry Wiencek argues that the Nancy Costin who was freed through this was Martha Washington's half-sister, the biracial daughter of Martha's father, John Dandridge.

+Mount Vernon chief researcher Mary V. Thompson argues that Wiencek accidentally skipped a generation, and that the Nancy Costin who was freed in 1807 probably was the daughter of the Ann who had been the playmate of Martha Dandridge.
+Thompson notes that Martha Dandridge was born in 1731, and Ann likely would have been close in age to her to be a playmate.

+Both authors agree that Martha's son, John Parke Custis (born 1754), was almost certainly the father of William Costin.
+The question is whether he fathered him with a woman close to his mother's age, or with a woman close to his own age—his aunt or his first cousin?

 In October 1820, the purchase of Costin's apparent cousin, Leanthe, who worked at the Mt.
 Vernon Mansion House, and was the daughter of Caroline, involved two steps.
 First, George Washington Parke Custis sold her to Costin for an undisclosed sum.
 Twelve days later, Costin freed her for "five dollars."

 Costin remained in cordial contact with the Custis family throughout his life.
 In 1835, Eliza's brother, George Washington Parke Custis, supported Costin's side business driving a horse-and-buggy taxi.

 Funeral

 Costin's funeral on June 4, 1842, was attended by U.S. Attorney Francis Scott Key, who had composed the song that became adopted as the national anthem.

 The funeral was notable for the long line of hansom cabs driven by Costin's friends.
 The funeral procession included both white and black mourners, and a horseback processional.